fiofury1/django-skeleton-docker/README.md

 ## Forking or Cloning ##
 After forking or cloning the project, you will need to:

+The following does not cover editor/IDE specific setup (ex. create project/workspace in your editor/IDE).

 1. Create a new virtual environment and install dependencies using Pipenv.
      - This should be done from the root folder of the project.
      - The Python version used for your virtual environment needs to match the version in the Pipfile.